 - Willingness and ability to work with people from a variety of racial, cultural, and economic backgrounds, with various lifestyles, sexual orientations, and of all ages.

 - Ability and willingness to learn and share information related to health care benefits, which includes preventing, detecting, and reporting health care fraud, errors, and abuse.

 - Ability to explain Medicare coverage, program rules, and procedures in terms that beneficiaries can understand.

 - Ability to request assistance as needed.

-- Ability to use a computer and access email and the internet.
+- Ability to use a computer, use outlook Email and use the internet for research.

 - Ability to provide professional and confidential assistance.

 - Ability to research and make appropriate referrals to partner agencies.

 * Certain technological equipment can be provided.

 Training and Certification